Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/main-text/abstract.typ

+== Section should be 1pp max.
-== Notes:
+=== Notes:
-- Vascularization is unique due to being multiscale (within humans)
+- Vascularization is unique due to being multiscale (ie the same structure when zoomed in/out)
+- Metastatis is unique due to being a form of disease that is angiogenic
-- Metastatis is unique due to being multiscale
+- Metastatis is unique due to being multiscale (somewhat - it does have differentiation)
-- Vascularization is common amongst many lifeforms
+- Vascularization is common amongst many lifeforms (here research what ties this together?)
+- Vascularization is key to evolution/multicellular life (here - proper understanding: develop independently multiple times)
 - Vascularization is different in its requirements for understanding and evaluation due to being a supporting system.
 You must be able to have a structural understanding (think: tortuosity)
 ~
 ~
-- Analysis is challenging due to being multiscale
+- Analysis of vasc. is challenging due to being multiscale
-- Analysis is challenging due to imaging technologies
+- Analysis of vasc. is challenging due to imaging technologies
-- Analysis is challenging due to requirement for structural reconstruction, which is a higher order of extraction of information than simple structural classification
+- Analysis of vasc. is challenging due to requirement for structural reconstruction, which is a higher order of extraction of information than classification
 ~
-- Reconstruction is challenging due to imaging specificities
+- Reconstruction is challenging due to imaging specificities (discontinuities - paper here on CE agent use)
-- Reconstruction is challenging due to spatial relations
+- Reconstruction is challenging due to spatial relations (paper on the types of vessels and their shapes)

+=== Short pitch:

+I am working on reconstructing the vascularization network using microct, a method of ct or xray scanning that is of particularly high resolution.
+The raw images are generally not directly usable as the vascularization is discontinuous, and the way it appears in images varies is based on the size of the vasculature: for example more contrast agent can be present in larger vessels, and smaller vessels may not get much or any agent, but contrast in this case being due to the red blood cells.
+I use tumors as a target for analysis, with the goal of achieving cross organ (cross structure?) reconstruction and quantification.

 == First try: